 by Maryann Ridini Spencer (@MaryannRidiniSpencer)

 “When most people think of a stunning landscape, they tend to think of expansive, sprawling green lawns.
 However, these types of landscapes also consume a lot of water, negatively impacting our low reserves during the ongoing drought,” said Cari Vega, owner of A Smart Garden in Downtown Ventura.
 Vega taught the well-attended July 14th free gardening class, “Plant Selection for Water Wise Landscapes,” presented in partnership with Ventura Water.
+Gardening is beautiful as people can digest the fresh air and admire the beauty of the flowers, if you want some help with your gardening then you can check out some affordable landscape construction in Geelong, if this is where you require gardening services.

 “Our city falls into the Mediterranean climate and enjoys a similar eco-climate to the West Coasts of Australia, Europe, the West tip of South Africa, and the West Coast of Chile,” continued Vega.
 “We’re fortunate that the variety of low-water Mediterranean and California native-plants that thrive in this environment offer quite a beautiful, bold and lush color palette.”